Resources, Tools and Examples

-The following are a few links to resources, tools or examples referenced in Homemade for Sale that might be helpful or useful to you when becoming a "Cottage Food Operator", or CFO.
+The following are a few links to resources, tools or examples referenced in Homemade for Sale Second Edition that might be helpful or useful to you when becoming a "Cottage Food Operator", or CFO.

 When it comes to what's possible related to cottage food laws in your state, visit Forrager.com.
 Their easy to follow map (a sample of which is below, courtesy of Forrager.com) and summary is a great place to start.
 They also offer the opportunity to connect with other CFOs and put your enterprise on the map below.
 Visit Forrager.com for the latest updated map and their free mini-course.